Regd.No.: 126198/071/072

 • An amazing Kanchenjunga Trekking with wilderness trekking experiences.

-• Visiting remote high mountain traditional villages near Nepal / Sikkim border.
+• Visiting remote high mountain traditional villages near the Nepal / Sikkim border.

-• Trekking around world’s 3rd highest massif Mt.
+• Trekking around the world’s 3rd highest massif Mt.
 Kanchenjunga base camps.

 • Warm area to alpine and arctic climatic zones with dramatic landscapes.

-Kanchenjunga Trekking is considered as one of the rewarding and classical adventure trekking trails in Nepal.
+Kanchenjunga Trekking is considered one of the most rewarding and classical adventure trekking trails in Nepal.
 Mt.
-Kaanchenjungha, standing at the height of 8586m, is popular as the third highest peak in the world.
-Trekking to Kanchenjungha region is a trekking to a virgin and unexplored remote area of Nepal.
+Kaanchenjungha, standing at a height of 8586m, is popular as the third-highest peak in the world.
+Trekking to the Kanchenjunga region is trekking to a virgin and unexplored remote area of Nepal.
 This is also known as one of the wildernesses and less crowded areas treeing in Nepal.
-This less exposed area of Kanchenjungha region has now been a destination to enjoy the nature in its exotic and undisturbed form.
-Most strikingly, wonderful mountain peaks including as Mt Everest (8848m), Mt.
-Makalu (8,201m) and Mt.
-Lhotse (8,516m) etc. This trekking trail is situated in the north-eastern part of Nepal bordering to Sikkim.
+This less exposed area of the Kanchenjungha region has now been a destination to enjoy nature in its exotic and undisturbed form.
+Most strikingly, wonderful mountain peaks include Mt Everest (8848m), Mt.
+Makalu (8,201m) Mt.
+Lhotse (8,516m), etc. This trekking trail is situated in the north-eastern part of Nepal bordering Sikkim.

-We begin our Kanchenjungha trekking from Taplejing after we have flight from Kathmandu to suketar.
-The trail then ascends to Chauki via different beautiful traditional settlements in the region like Mitlung, Ghunsa, Khambachen and Lhonak to Pangpema (5140meters).
+We begin our Kanchenjungha trekking from Taplejing after we have a flight from Kathmandu to Suketar.
+The trail then ascends to Chauki via different beautiful traditional settlements in the region like Mitlung, Ghunsa, Khambachen, and Lhonak to Pangpema (5140 meters).
 Pangpema is known as the Base Camp of Mt.
 Kanchenjungha.
 Kanchenjungha Base Camp offers numerous opportunities for expeditions like attempting to scale the North Face of Kanchenjungha II and the ending of the first part of the trek.
-A various species of endangered species is native to this region.
-The snow leopard, red panda, musk deer, gray wolf, and the Himalayan black bear are the species of wildlife to be experienced in this region.
+Various species of endangered species are native to this region.
+The snow leopard, red panda, musk deer, gray wolf, and Himalayan black bear are the species of wildlife to be experienced in this region.

-Kanchenjunga Trekking provides an excellent opportunity to experience exotic flora and fauna, unspoiled trails and landscapes, picturesque settlements, glaciers and cliffs and most striking, alluring giant mountain peaks dominating the skyline.
-Relatively, less uncovered area among the trekking trails in Nepal, Kanchenjungha region trekking is getting popular among the adventure trekking enthusiasts.
+Kanchenjunga Trekking provides an excellent opportunity to experience exotic flora and fauna, unspoiled trails and landscapes, picturesque settlements, glaciers and cliffs, and most striking, alluring giant mountain peaks dominating the skyline.
+The relatively, less uncovered area among the trekking trails in Nepal, Kanchenjunga region trekking is getting popular among adventure trekking enthusiasts.

-We, Team Himalaya have been successfully operating various trekking trips to Kanchenjungha region of Nepal since its establishment.
-We offer equipped team in order to ensure your safety and luxury during the trip.
+We, Team Himalaya have been successfully operating various trekking trips to the Kanchenjunga region of Nepal since its establishment.
+We offer an equipped team to ensure your safety and luxury during the trip.
 We are flexible to offer any trip to the trekkers.

 Itinerary Detail